UtkuOktay/Rent-A-Car_InternshipProject/README.md

 This project was made with .NET 6.

-This project has 1 controller and 1 model, which is car.
+This project has 2 classes.
+One is providing unique car IDs and the other is providing unique slugs for each car.
+1 controller and 1 model, which is car.

 The controller has five endpoints that provide a list, search, add, delete, and update cars.
 You can see endpoint documentation inside the project file.